-Dev Doc Theatre is devoted to bringing understanding to the misunderstood by documenting the reality of lived experiences, celebrating those who have overcome great challenges and preserving the history of those who wish to share their experiences with future generations
+Dev Doc Theatre is devoted to bringing understanding to the misunderstood by documenting lived experiences, celebrating those who are overcoming or have overcome great challenges and preserving the history of those who wish to share their experiences with their descendants and future generations.

 WHO WE ARE & WHAT WE DO